slevey087/marklet/README.md

 };
 ```

-Chain entries together in arrays to source non-dependent scripts in any order:
+Chain entries together in arrays to load non-dependent includes in any order:

 ```javascript
 options.scripts = [